Invariance of Immersed Floer cohomology under Maslov flows: Transversality and compactness

 \begin{remark} Given Lemma \ref{weaktostrong}, we may assume that the Lagrangian immersions $\phi_s: L \to X$ for rational times $s$ are strongly rational.
 Indeed, suppose that $L$ is exact in $X - D$ with respect to some perturbed symplectic form $\omega'$.
-The number of intersection points $u^{-1}(D)$ of $u$ with $D$ is $k$ times the pairing of $u_*[C]$ with $[\omega']$; the number $\# u^{-1}(D)$ is necessarily positive for any almost complex structure $J \in \J_\tau(X,\omega) \cap J_\tau(X,\omega')$ taming both symplectic forms $\omega,\omega'$ which exists as long as $\omega'$ is sufficiently close to $\omega$. \end{remark}
+The number of intersection points $u^{-1}(D)$ of $u$ with $D$ is $k$ times the pairing of $u_*[C]$ with $[\omega']$; the number $\# u^{-1}(D)$ is necessarily positive for any almost complex structure $J \in \JJ_\tau(X,\omega) \cap J_\tau(X,\omega')$ taming both symplectic forms $\omega,\omega'$ which exists as long as $\omega'$ is sufficiently close to $\omega$. \end{remark}

 Domain-dependent perturbations as in Cieliebak-Mohnke \cite{cm:trans} are chosen using the Donaldson hypersurfaces above.
-For sufficiently large degree and a generic almost complex structure $J_D \in \J_\tau(X)$ making $D$ an almost complex submanifold, the Donaldson hypersurface $D$ contains no pseudoholomorphic spheres $v: \P^1 \to D$ and any pseudoholomorphic sphere $v:\P^1 \to X$ intersects the hypersurface $D \subset X$ in at least three but finitely many points $v^{-1}(D)$ \cite[Proposition 8.11]{cm:trans}.
+For sufficiently large degree and a generic almost complex structure $J_D \in \JJ_\tau(X)$ making $D$ an almost complex submanifold, the Donaldson hypersurface $D$ contains no pseudoholomorphic spheres $v: \P^1 \to D$ and any pseudoholomorphic sphere $v:\P^1 \to X$ intersects the hypersurface $D \subset X$ in at least three but finitely many points $v^{-1}(D)$ \cite[Proposition 8.11]{cm:trans}.
 The additional intersection points of a holomorphic treed disk $u: C \to X$ with a Donaldson hypersurface $D$ may be used to stabilize the domains $C$ of holomorphic disks.
 Then domain-dependent almost complex structures achieve transversality, as we now explain.
-Call a holomorphic treed disk $u: C = S \cup T \to X$ {\em adapted} to the Donaldson hypersurface $D \subset X$ if each interior leaf $T_e$ lies in $u^{-1}(D)$ and each connected component of $u^{-1}(D)$ contains an interior leaf $T_e, e \in \Edge_{\black,\rightarrow}(\Gamma)$; in the absence of sphere bubbles $S_v, v \in \Ver_{\black}(\Gamma)$ mapping to the hypersurface $D$ this means that the interior leaves are the intersection points with $D$, that is,
+Call a holomorphic treed disk $u: C = S \cup T \to X$ {\em adapted} to the Donaldson hypersurface $D \subset X$ if each bulk leaf $T_e$ (with terminology from Section \ref{tbc}) lies in $u^{-1}(D)$ and each connected component of $u^{-1}(D)$ contains an bulk leaf $T_e, e \in \Edge_{\black,\rightarrow}(\Gamma)$; in the absence of sphere bubbles $S_v, v \in \Ver_{\black}(\Gamma)$ mapping to the hypersurface $D$ this means that the bulk leaves are the intersection points with $D$, that is,

 Let